dishakjian/unit1/Project/main.md

 ### User Interaction

-- The tool will be operated through a **simple terminal-based interface**, allowing users to interact with both the calendar and the password manager modes.
+- The tool will be operated through a **simple terminal-based interface**.

 # Criterion  B: Design